Public Understanding of Science, Technology & Economics

 A penetrating family drama about the Wright Brothers.

-The Ensemble Studio Theatre's First Light Festival featuring Sloan-supported workshops, readings, production, and other special events runs from December, 2013 through March, 2014. more
+The Ensemble Studio Theatre's annual First Light Festival features Sloan-supported workshops, readings, productions, and other special events each winter. more